-Turn the switch to the EDDE position: The front clearance, side marker, tail, license plate and instrument panel lights come on.
+Turn the switch to the EDGE position: The front turn signal/parking, rear combination, side marker, license plate and instrument panel lights come on.

 The headlights come on and all the other lights remain on.

 To select the high beam function, push the lever forward.
 The high beam lights come on and the indicator light illuminates.
 Pull it back to select the low beam.